American Revolution (1765-1783)

 Constructive Criticism of American Revolution

-In 1789, the United States Constitution came into effect.
+In 1789, United States Constitution came into effect.
 It was the first written Republic Constitution.
-The American Revolution established the first democratic Republic in the world and the USA soon embarked on Industrial Revolution.
+The American Revolution established the first democratic Republic in the world & USA soon embarked on Industrial Revolution.
 It also expanded its territory within the continent of North America by westward expansion and purchase of territory like Louisiana from France in 1803 and Florida from Spain in 1819.

 The Republic was not truly democratic as the women, the blacks and the Native Indian Americans did not get the Right to Vote.
 Slavery was a blot on the principle of equality and it could be finally abolished, only after the Civil War of 1861-65 between the Northern and the Southern States of USA.